neondatabase/website/content/docs/introduction/about.md

 ### Autoscaling

 Neon's autoscaling capability automatically and transparently scales up compute resources on demand, in response to your application workload, and scales down during periods of inactivity.
 What does this mean for you?
+- **You are always ready for increased load**.
+Enable autoscaling and stop worrying about occasional traffic spikes.
 - **You can stop paying for compute resources that you only use sometimes**.
-With Neon's Autoscaling feature, you can set your minimum and maximum autoscaling range and stop worrying about usage peaks and occasional traffic spikes.
+You no longer have to run a maximum potential load configuration at all times.
-- **No more manual scaling and associated disruptions**.
+- **No more manual scaling disruptions**.
 With autoscaling, you can focus more on your application and less on managing infrastructure.

 To learn more, see our [Autoscaling](/docs/introduction/autoscaling-guide) guide.

 ### Scale to zero

-Neon's _Autosuspend_ feature automatically transitions a Neon compute instance (where Postgres runs) to an idle state when it not being used, effectively scaling it to zero to minimize compute usage.
+Neon's _Autosuspend_ feature automatically transitions a Neon compute instance (where Postgres runs) to an idle state when it not being used, effectively scaling it to zero to minimize compute usage and costs.

 **Why do you need a database that scales to zero?** Combined with Neon's branching capability, scale to zero allows you to instantly spin up databases for development, experimentation, or testing without the typical costs associated with "always-running" databases with relatively little usage.
 This approach is ideal for various scenarios: